SayYoungMan/rust-study/The Book/3. Common Programming Concepts/README.md

 - We must declare the type of return value with `->`.
 - In Rust, return value is synonymous with the value of the final expression in the block of the body of a function.
 - You can return early by `return` keyword and specifying a value but if not it will return the last expression implicitly.

+## 3.4.
+Comments

+- Comments can be made by starting with `//`.
+- Can be placed at the end of lines.
+- Usually used on a separate line above the code it's annotating.